The gasohol debate with an Illinois accent

 Hemicellulose, with cellulose, makes up the woody parts of plants; xylose thus constitutes an estimated ten to 25 percent of crop and processing wastes such as straw, corn husks, and paper pulp—yes, even the Sun-Times.
 The yeast converts xylose directly into alcohol, which holds the promise of adding more than four billion gallons a year to the potential yield from cellulosic wastes.
 Researchers have been studying how to make Pachysolen grow in a sustained way.
 If perfected, it would mean being able to continuously convert the waste stream of, say, paper mills into ethanol.

 In sum, while it appears that ethanol has a happy future in Illinois, ethanol from corn may not.
-At the moment there are at least 20 major alcohol-related research projects under way in the state under various aegises.
+At the moment there are at least 20 major alcohol-related research projects under way under various aegises.
 Some focus on farm-size stills, some on commercial-scale processes, some on techniques with possibilities for both—new crops, new "bugs," new applications.
 Alcohol from renewable sources is the first indigenous energy source developed in Illinois in a long time.
 Its significance may not be in jobs created or imported petroleum replaced, however, but in the acceptance of the novel notion that energy can be something you make and not something you buy. ●

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.